gsagar4145/Django-PollsApp/README.md

-This is Django Polling app.
+# Django POlls Web-App.

-Django is a Python Framework.
+## This is a web based application for voating at some specific questions.

-Django version 2.0
+### framework Used : Django 2.0
-Python Version 3.6
+### Python used    : Python 3.6

-Django server start : Python3 manage.py runserver
+### Tips for setting up the server
-now open url 127.0.0.1:8000 or localhost:8000  in your web browser.
+#### python3 manage.py runserver, Open localhost/pollsApp in your browser.